 Upon Arrival: Stay Awake, Stay Outside

 Landing in Paris at 7 a.m. sounds glamorous until your body tells you it’s 1 a.m.
 But this first day is crucial.
+The first few days after arrival are when jet lag symptoms are most intense, so using adjustment strategies during this period is especially important.
 Handle it well, and jet lag won’t hang around.

 - Seek sunlight.
 Take a walk.
 Sit outside.
-Light resets your internal rhythm better than anything else.
+Natural light exposure and fresh air are key strategies for resetting your internal rhythm better than anything else.

 - Eat on local time.
 Breakfast at breakfast, dinner at dinner.
 It anchors your rhythm faster than you’d expect.